 - Service to the profession through research and publications that contribute to the knowledge base of school psychology - 30%

 Nomination materials must be typed in a 10- or 12-point font and formatted to be printable on 8.5"x 11" paper.
 The nomination packet must include:

-- Please note the new focus of these letters: FOUR letters of support should be included from individuals who are knowledgeable about the candidate's professional accomplishments.
+These should be no more than two pages in length and should be written by in individuals who are knowledgeable about the candidate's professional accomplishments.
+At least one letter of support must be from an individual in the candidate's current or most recent professional setting.
 Letters of support should avoid repeating information in the candidate's vita.
 They should, instead, focus on providing information about the lifetime of role-modeling this person has demonstrated as a school psychologist using the following criteria:

 - Leadership problem solving skills and abilities

 - Interpersonal skills with colleagues, parents, children, and administrators